mixerrules/TF2ChatToTTS/README.md

 ## Known issues:
 - (Possibly Fixed) Sometimes when starting the app it will crash with a "Not Ready State" error, run it again it should fix itself.
 - Some languages may not get printed out by the TTS (blame javascript)

+## Future roadmap:
+- redo basically all of the tts window layout
+- compile into an exe when NPM is supported by deno
+- allow players to have a different voice than default (set by user)